tonymmm1/vmangos-docker/README.md

 * Database volume: 	/var/lib/docker/volumes/vmangos_database
 * Website config: 	/web

-<h2>Step 3:</h2>
+### Step 2:
-<h3>a).
-Run setup.py for creating containers and for managing this project.Default flags are already applied and a help menu can be shown.</h3>
+#### a).
+Run setup.py for creating containers and for managing this project.Default flags are already applied and a help menu can be shown.

 ```
 chmod +x